Royal Canadian Mounted Police

 The Royal Canadian Mounted Police (RCMP; Gendarmerie royale du Canada, GRC) is the national police service of Canada.
 The RCMP is an agency of the Government of Canada; it also provides police services under contract to 11 provinces and territories (all but Ontario and Quebec), over 150 municipalities, and 600 Indigenous communities.
 The RCMP is commonly known as the Mounties in English (and colloquially in French as la police montée).

 The Royal Canadian Mounted Police was established in 1920 with the amalgamation of the Royal North-West Mounted Police and the Dominion Police.
 Sworn members of the RCMP have jurisdiction as peace officers in all provinces and territories of Canada.
 Under its federal mandate, the RCMP is responsible for enforcing federal legislation; investigating inter-provincial and international crime; border integrity; overseeing Canadian peacekeeping missions involving police; countering terrorism both inside and outside the country; managing the Canadian Firearms Program, which licenses and registers firearms and their owners; and for the Canadian Police College, which provides police training to Canadian and international police services.
 Policing in Canada is considered to be a constitutional responsibility of provinces; however, the RCMP provides local police services under contract in all provinces and territories except Ontario and Quebec.
 (Note: Newfoundland and Labrador maintains an independent provincial police service, but it is only responsible for some urban communities of the province.
 The RCMP provides provincial and local policing in the province's rural areas.)
 Despite its name, the Royal Canadian Mounted Police are no longer an actual mounted police service, and horses are used only at ceremonial events and certain other occasions.
+Similarly, the familiar red serge, Stetson hat, and boots are only worn at these times.

 The Government of Canada considers the RCMP to be an unofficial national symbol, and in 2013, 87 per cent of Canadians interviewed by Statistics Canada said that the RCMP was important to their national identity.